jrandj/java-11/README.md

     }
     ```

 1. From an OOP perspective an interface should not contain any implementation.
 It should only contain method declarations.
-However, Java allows interfaces to contain static fields as well as default, static and private methods.
+However, Java allows interfaces to contain static fields as well as default, static, and private methods.

 1. Key rules for interfaces are shown below:
     * Members of an interface are always public, even if not declared that way.
 The compiler will generate an error if you define them as private or protected.
 From Java 9 an interface can have private methods.